 New Jersey may be known for the shore, but we’re letting you in on a little secret—there are a bunch of pristine swimming lakes in NJ that are just as fun and family-friendly as the ocean.
-What’s more, they offer lots of ways to spend a family day on the water, whether it’s jumping from inflatables, spending the hours in a canoe, dropping in a fishing line, or renting a motorboat for a sunset cruise.
+What’s more, they offer lots of ways to spend a family day on the water, whether jumping from inflatables, spending the hours in a canoe, dropping in a fishing line, or renting a motorboat for a sunset cruise.
 Ready to go jump in a lake?
-Read on for where to find the best lakes in New Jersey and what to know before you visit this summer.
+Read on for where to find the best lakes in New Jersey and what to know before you visit this summer. (featured photo credit: @livinglifetwointow)

 13 Of The Best Lakes in NJ For Families

 Located within High Point State Park (and part of the Appalachian trail), this is a perfect location for new summer memories with the kids.
-With a beach and crystal clear lake, littles can spend the day on the waters’ edge playing in the sand and dip their toes in the shallow water.
-Swimming is permitted in Lake Marcia from Memorial Day weekend through Labor Day weekend, and there is a visitors center, bathhouse, food concessions, playground on site.
+With a beach and crystal clear lake, littles can spend the day on the water’s edge playing in the sand and dipping their toes in the shallow water.
+Swimming is permitted in Lake Marcia from Memorial Day weekend through Labor Day weekend, and there is a visitors center, bathhouse, food concessions, and playground on site.
 Want to stay longer?
 Bring your tent, sleeping bags, and s’mores to one of the campsites you can reserve ahead.

 1480 Route 23, Sussex, NJ 07461